 Why kinship care families need specialised and consistent support

-It is estimated that there are 200,000 children being brought up by family members or friends in England and Wales – that’s three times the number of children in foster care – and it is increasing.
+It is estimated that there are 162,000 children being brought up by family members or friends in England and Wales – that’s more than double the number of children in foster care – and it is increasing.

 - Typically, kinship carers are older, in poor health, live in poverty and feel judged and isolated from mainstream parent groups.